Huawei unveils Mate 30 series with no mention of Google

 Performance

 Huawei historically previews the chipset inside its Mate phones well ahead of their launch, and this year was no exception.
-The Kirin 990 5G — the chip the company previewed at IFA 2019 in early September — is the Mate 30 series’ beating silicon heart.
+The Kirin 990 5G — the chip the company previewed at IFA 2019 in early September — is the Mate 30 series’ phones’ beating silicon heart.

 The Kirin 990 5G, which like the Kirin 980 is manufactured on a 7nm process but with extreme ultraviolet lithography, boasts 10.3 billion transistors in all.
 (That’s up from 6.9 billion in the Kirin 980 and 5.5 billion in the Kirin 970.)
 Contributing to the uptick is a refreshed eight-core architecture with two 2.86GHz Cortex-A76 high-performance cores for demanding computation, two 2.36GHz Cortex-A76 “middle cores” that juggle everyday workloads, and four 1.8GHz Cortex-A55 efficiency cores that field light task like music playback and file transfers.